naiderrp/Vulkan-Fluid-Simulation/README.md

 ## Introduction

 The study of fluid simulation is known as Computational Fluid Dynamics, and the most well-known model for describing the behavior of fluids is given by the Navier-Stokes equations.
 These equations model a fluid by considering the physical quantities mass-density, pressure, velocity and can be solved using two common approaches: Lagrangian approach (particle-based) and Eulerian approach (grid-based).
 The project only covers the first one.

 The Lagrangian approach involves tracking individual fluid particles as they move about and determining how the fluid properties associated with these particles change as a function of time.
 The smoothed particle hydrodynamics (SPH) method is based on Lagrangian approach.
 It is smoothed because it blurs out the boundaries of a particle so that a smooth distribution of physical quantities is obtained.
 The smoothness in SPH is described using a kernel function.
-Keep in mind the implemented flow is steady.

 For the SPH implementation, I relied on papers listed in the Resources section.

 ## Environment